guillemontecinos/intro-to-threejs/02-matrices-and-interaction/02-matrices-and-interaction.md

     <img src="https://render.githubusercontent.com/render/math?math=\Large%20R_z(\theta)=\left[\begin{array}{cccc}cos\theta%26-sin\theta%260%260\\sin\theta%26cos\theta%260%260\\0%260%261%260\\0%260%260%261\end{array}\right]">
 </p>

-Then let's apply the rotation to the Transformation matrix, which is done by right–multiplying `T` by `R`.
-Now, since we previously defined `T` as an `Identity 4 x 4` matrix the result of the multiplication is equals to `R`.
+Then let's apply the rotation to the Transformation matrix, which is done by right–multiplying `A` by `R`.
+Now, since we previously defined `A` as an `Identity 4 x 4` matrix the result of the multiplication is equals to `R`.

 ```js
 // Apply rotation by multiplying transformMatrix by rotationMatrix